Yashjoshi-15/PRODIGY_CS_01/README.md

 = The shift value can be any positive integer.

 # FUNTIONS USED IN
-- isaplha()- isalpha() String function examines a string for alphabetical characters and returns True only if the string contains all alphabetical characters, i.e. alphabets (A-Z, a-z); else returns False
+- isaplha() String function examines a string for alphabetical characters and returns True only if the string contains all alphabetical characters, i.e. alphabets (A-Z, a-z); else returns False.

+- The islower() method in Python is used to check if all the characters in a string are lowercase

-- ord() -The ord() function returns the number representing the unicode code of a specified character.
+- ord() function returns the number representing the unicode code of a specified character.

 - The shift() function moves data down by the specified number of periods (1 by default)